-Salted Caramel Scones with Sea Salt
+Salted Caramel Scones

 This post may contain affiliate links.
 Please read my disclosure policy.

-Soft and buttery salted caramel scones with vanilla hints, stuffed with milky way mini chocolates and topped with a homemade salted caramel sauce.
+Salted caramel scones with vanilla hints, stuffed with milky way mini chocolates and topped with a homemade salted caramel sauce.

-Ok, so let me get to business here, these are not your regular dry scones that break your teeth, I hate those and I am very disappointed when I get one.
-These salted caramel scones are soft and crumbly, with hints of vanilla flavor, stuffed with miniature milky way chocolates and topped with a delicious homemade caramel sauce, pink Himalayan salt is sprinkled on top for an out of this world finish.
+These Salted Caramel Scones are what dreams are made of.
+I took a plate to some friends to test taste them, and they all gave me rave reviews.
+These are not your regular dry scones that break your teeth.
+Firstly, I hate those and I am very disappointed when I get one.
+However, these Salted Caramel Scones are soft and crumbly, with hints of vanilla flavor, stuffed with miniature milky way chocolates and topped with a delicious homemade caramel sauce.
+Also, pink Himalayan salt is sprinkled on top for an out of this world finish.

-- 2 cups unbleached all-purpose flour
+- 2 cups all-purpose flour

-- ⅓ cup sugar
+- 1/3 cup sugar

 - 1 teaspoon baking powder

-- ½ teaspoon baking soda
+- 1/2 teaspoon baking soda

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- 6 tablespoons chilled unsalted butter, diced + 2 tablespoon for greasing the pan
+- 6 tablespoons chilled unsalted butter diced + 2 tablespoon for greasing the pan

-- ¾ cup miniature milky way
+- 3/4 cup miniature milky way

-- ¾ cup chilled buttermilk
+- 3/4 cup chilled buttermilk

 - 1 large egg yolk